 Viramax is a commercial product that contains yohimbine, the active chemical ingredient of yohimbe, and three other herbs: catuaba, muira puama, and maca.
 It has not been proven to be either effective or safe, and interactions with medications are unknown

-Gamma-Butyrolactone (GBL).
-GBL is found in products marketed for improving sexual function (such as Verve and Jolt).
+Gamma-Butyrolactone (GBL): GBL is found in products marketed for improving sexual function (Verve and Jolt).
 This substance can convert to a chemical that can cause toxic and life-threatening effects, including seizures and even coma.

-Dehydroepiandrosterone (DHEA).
-DHEA is a supplement related to certain male and female hormones.
-Studies show inconclusive results in its treatment for erectile dysfunction.
+Dehydroepiandrosterone (DHEA): DHEA is a supplement related to certain male and female hormones.
+Studies show inconclusive results in its treatment for ED.
 DHEA may interact dangerously with other medications.

-Other Dietary Supplements Marketed for Erectile Dysfunction.
-There are numerous products marketed as "all-natural" dietary supplements and promoted as treatments for erectile dysfunction and sexual enhancement.
+Other Dietary Supplements Marketed for ED: There are numerous products marketed as "all-natural" dietary supplements and promoted as treatments for ED and sexual enhancement.
 The FDA has not approved any of these products.
-In recent years, the FDA has banned from the market many of these dietary supplements and warns that they contain the same or similar chemical ingredients used in PDE5 inhibitor prescription drugs.
+In recent years, the FDA has banned many of these dietary supplements and warns that they contain the same or similar chemical ingredients used in PDE5 inhibitor prescription drugs.

 - www2.niddk.nih.gov -- National Kidney and Urologic Diseases Information